bbaaxx/mielina/README.md

 how to get an NLP powered console bot running.

-I am currently documenting that code but for now the most confusing part is the env variables as they are composed of api access credentials.
-More docs on this coming soon . . .
+I am currently documenting that code but for now the most confusing part is the env variables as they are mailny composed of api access credentials.
+More docs on this coming soon but for now check the `.env.example` file for hints.

 ## Why?
 Writing a bot with my kids to help them get better at playing LoL I realized